Apr 13, 2021

 C. Miller: All companies set goals but very few have studied goal setting theory.
 It’s important to remember that everyone on your team responds to goals differently.
 Some may pursue their goals through learning.
 Some gravitate to teamwork.
 Others respond to competition.
 It’s important to create an environment that allows individuals to pursue their goals in a way that’s best for them.

-W. Ruckes: What can we expect to hear more about in your upcoming webinar?
+W. Ruckes: What can we learn more about in your recent webinar?

 C. Miller: Goal setting is really the superpower in most organizations.
 There are some great opportunities for those willing to explore new ways of thinking.
 We’re seeing some much needed advances in the science when it comes to gender differences and the psychology of goal setting.
 There’s so much to learn and so many ways to improve the way we set, as well as achieve, goals.